Butterfly Effect: A Butterfly Flaps Its Wings in Asia

 These small transistors were flapping their wings, and Mr Moore heralded the arrival of a hurricane.
 Moore couldn’t foresee home computing, the internet, or their combined effects on business, entertainment, politics, and everything else in our modern world.
 He couldn’t see the implications, but he could see the pattern and explain why the pattern would continue.
 However, the longer this pattern continues, the more likely it is to fizzle out or more likely morph into something else.

 So, there are aspects of the future that we can anticipate with degrees of confidence.
 Are degrees of confidence like the odds at a roulette table?
 Yes, but the purpose of strategic foresight is not to win a bet.
 The purpose of strategic foresight is to survive and thrive no matter what the future throws at you.

 Since we can’t predict the future, we have to consider the different ways in which weak signals could play out according to various systemic interactions.
 In other words, let’s develop multiple scenarios for the future and begin to expand our current definitions of what is possible and even what is plausible.

 Look at your horizon scanning research, and imagine what kind of different events or trends might the weak signals lead to.
 Once we have the scenarios, we can begin to strategize our reactions to them.
 I’ll speak further about how to develop scenarios in the next article.
-Until then, I suggest that you read It’s Your Future and download the free workbook.
-You can also look at one of the books listed below if you want to learn more about Systems Theory or Scenario Planning.
+Until then, I suggest that you read It’s Your Future.
+You can also look at one of the books available online if you want to learn more about Systems Theory or Scenario Planning.